 To see which British TV programs are premiering on Hulu/Hulu Plus this month, check out our British TV Viewing Guide.

-iTunes has a wealth of Brit TV program seasons and episodes available for purchase/download.
-Most are available on (S)VOD services, but a few are exclusive to iTunes (at least for now).
+iTunes has a wealth of Brit TV program seasons and episodes available as digital downloads for purchase.
+While most can be streamed on (S)VOD services, some downloads are exclusive to iTunes (at least for now).
 For Whovians, several multi-episode stories from the Classic Doctor Who series are currently exclusive to iTunes, including Doctor Who: The Enemy of the World starring Second Doctor Patrick Troughton, Doctor Who: The Trial of a Time Lord starring Sixth Doctor Colin Baker, and Doctor Who: Silver Nemesis starring Seventh Doctor Sylvester McCoy.

-Netflix is the largest SVOD service on the planet, with more than 93 million subscribers worldwide as of January 2017, inclusive of the 49 million subscribers in the US.
+Netflix is the largest SVOD platform on the planet, with 109.25 million subscribers worldwide as of October 2017, inclusive of the 52.77 million subscribers in the US.

-And speaking of what subscribers want, you can now download many of Netflix’s titles.
-(Here’s a list of 100 British+ Netflix shows you can download right now.)
-After years of not allowing downloads, despite the growing use of mobile devices to watch Netflix programs, the SVOD service finally relented.
-(That Amazon has been allowing Prime members to download titles for a few years probably contributed to their decision.)
+By the way, if you don’t already know this, you can now download many of Netflix’s titles.
+After years of not allowing downloads, despite the growing use of mobile devices to watch Netflix programs, they finally relented.
+(That Amazon has been allowing Prime members to download titles for several years probably contributed to their decision.)

-Lastly, often overlooked in our streaming society is the Netflix DVD subscription service.
-(Yes, it still exists.)
-Many UK programs in Netflix’s library aren’t streaming anywhere in the US, not even on Netflix.
+And you can still rent DVDs from Netflix.
+Many programs from the UK, Ireland, Australia, New Zealand, and Canada in Netflix’s library aren’t streaming anywhere in the US, not even on Netflix.
 They are, though, available to rent on DVD, such as these titles:

 To see which British TV programs are premiering on Netflix this month, check out our British TV Viewing Guide.